 - That when I say ‘yes!
 You can wear flat shoes to work!’, what you’re really looking for is a comfy alternative to a simple heeled court shoe, rather than to hear me harp on about how easy it is to wear trainers or brogues to the office.
 Because actually, that’s not really true, is it.

 - That you’re willing to spend money on real leather shoes, because if we’re going to take a stand on this ladies, we can’t rock up to work in tatty old ballerinas with holes in the soles now can we?!
 It’s still perfectly reasonable for your employer to expect you to look well put together.

 That said, I do have a few tips to make wearing flat shoes in the office a little easier.
 Look for a lower cut vamp – the bit on the top of your foot – as showing more of the skin on your foot gives the illusion of elongating your legs.
 Opt for an almond or pointy toe; round toes are trickier to style elegantly (though of course, it is possible).
 If you like loafers, opt for a slimmer, narrower silhouette.
+A very small, 1cm heel, might feel a little more appropriate, and still counts as a flat in my book.
 And if you are wearing trousers rather than a skirt, always show a flash of ankle because it’s much more flattering.

 Right, now to the fun bit.
 My favourite 17 shoes – and there’s something for every budget here – available to buy right now.
 So there’s really no need to lug your heels around in your handbag, now is there?!